aminoxbens/html-portfolio/README.md

 # html-portfolio
-My journy to becoming a web developer
+My journey to becoming a web developer